adonitakos/Adonis-AHK-scripts/README.md

 Feel free to check them out if you want.

 ## How To Run
-1. Download and install AutoHotkey --> https://www.autohotkey.com/ (I recommend *Downlaod Current Version*)
+1. Download and install AutoHotkey --> https://www.autohotkey.com/ (I recommend *Download Current Version*)

 2. Download the AHK script from this repository in one of two ways
    - Simplest way for most of you is to click the green **Code** button, and then **Download ZIP**